 I took this photo when we returned home after ten days away on holiday.
 As we opened the front door, tired after a two day drive from British Columbia to our home in Winnipeg, what we wanted was to feel the cool air inside a stone house on our skins.
-But what we were met by was 29 degrees of heat blasting out of the door, hitting us like hot coals.
+What we were met by was 29 degrees of heat blasting out of the door, hitting us like hot coals.
 My husband looked at me with a questioning look.
-No, I definitely didn’t leave the heating on replied my determined yet innocent look.
+“No, I definitely didn’t leave the heating on” replied my determined yet innocent look.
 As he strode over to the heating controls (every wife’s worst fear!) the reins of my memory suddenly pulled me up pretty hard.
 Hadn’t it rained for a week before we left and I’d got cold and put the heating on?
 Maybe?
 I didn’t have time to ask myself anymore questions.
 “Why is the heating on?” he asked.
 Big whoops!
 Let’s not even think about that heating bill shall we!

 You COULD view this story as a warning for what not to do when going away on holiday!
-Or you COULD just see it as a funny anecdote to put a smile on your face today.
-Or alternatively, you could see the beauty and the possibilities of hope in it.
+Or you could just see it as a funny anecdote to put a smile on your face today.
+Or, alternatively, you could see the beauty and the possibilities of hope in it.

 Sometimes our lives feel like they’ve been scraped off a plate and unromantically rammed down the garbage disposal, grinding and crunching as they get crushed up.
 Sometimes our hope gets washed down the sink like milk that spoilt on a summers afternoon.
 The light we once lived in feels like that dark black cavernous hole that I had to shine my torch down to check for leftovers.
 Maybe you feel like leftovers some days.

 I remember once thinking that my hope had gone.
 I didn’t believe there was a nano amount of life left for me.
 I was deep down that waste disposal I’m talking about.
 I felt so far down it that I decided I wasn’t going to come back.
-But as I made the decision to say goodbye & take life into my own hands, Jesus’ torch shone down into the black hole and showed me that if there was a way in, there was definitely a way out.
+Yet as I made the decision to say goodbye & take life into my own hands, Jesus’ torch shone down into the black hole and showed me that if there was a way in, there was definitely a way out.
 It was all I could do to just stare at it and keep on staring at it.
 That light is the reason I am able to sit here today and write this.

 That letter was never finished.
 Instead God picked up my pen and He wrote a different story.
 I’m still reading it, still living it and so far it’s pretty good.
 Today your story is being written and the ending is so much different to what you thought it was.
 It’s got a twist and a plot that will blow John Grisham out of the water!
-So today, right now, go and sit down under the light and start to read because I promise you, it’s going to be one heck of an adventure, all about how a tiny little shoot grew into a beautiful garden.
+So today, right now, go and sit down in the light and start to read because I promise you, it’s going to be one heck of an adventure, all about how a tiny little shoot grew into a beautiful garden.